hackclub/hackclub/workshops/parallax_effect/README.md

 You can add parallax-effect to your websites for creating better user experience and display your content more interactively.

-Make use of creativity and create different parallax effects.
+Make use of your creativity and make different parallax effects.
 Share it with me on slack [@giridhar](https://hackclub.slack.com/team/U013E6KE9UJ), I'd love to here from you!

 ## Inspiration